 Buying goods abroad

-You don’t have to pay additional VAT on items bought from other EU countries, but excise duty is due on alcohol, tobacco and perfume products if you import them from another country in the EU.
-You can get more information from Revenue.
+If you bought from an EU country, you don’t have to pay additional VAT on goods.
+However excise duty is payable on alcohol and tobacco products if you import more than the amounts set by Revenue from another country in the EU.
+Get more information from Revenue.